Moving to Spain to work? Find out if you need a visa or permit to work in Spain, and the procedures for applying for your Spanish work permit.

 Visas for seasonal workers in Spain

-To work in seasonal employment in Spain, you’ll need to obtain a work permit and visa in the same way as other workers.
+To work in seasonal employment in Spain, you need a work permit and visa.
 However, in addition, you’ll need to show that:

 - you have suitable accommodation,